rtomrud/eslint-config-pretty-strict/README.md

 ## Using

-Create an `"eslintConfig"` property in your `package.json` file and extend the [eslint-config-pretty-strict](./index.js):
+Add an `"eslintConfig"` property in your `package.json` file and extend the [eslint-config-pretty-strict](./index.js):

 ```json